- This event has passed.

 - Barrier states

 - Tripod causation assessment

 Module 5 – Linking Tripod Beta with Bowtie – Learning from Incidents

 - Linking Tripod Beta diagrams with Bowties using the IncidentXP software

 - Linking failed barriers in the Tripod Beta diagram to Bowties

 - Building incident timelines and Tripod Beta trees with actions/recommendations.
 Client company example may be used as well as trainer-provided example.

 About Expert Trainer

-Faizal Farid Wajidi is the Principal Consultant, specializing in HSE & Risk Management, Environmental Assessment, Health Physics and nuclear applications.
+Expert Trainer is the Principal Consultant with a broad range of experience in HSE & Risk Management, Environmental Assessment, Health Physics, Nuclear techniques for process plant diagnosis, Petrophysics and Project engineering/management.
 He has more than 35 years of professional experience, mainly spent in the major hazard sector.